plbenveniste/plbenveniste.github.io/_pages/projects.md

 The code will be added at a later date.

+{::comment}
-[comment]: < ## Bird image classification >
+## Bird image classification
-[comment]: < ********>
+********

-[comment]: < As part of the class _Object Recognition and Computer Vision_, given by Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic, at ENS Paris Saclay, I participated in the "Bird image classification competition" on Kaggle, which involves building a neural network to recognize different breeds of birds from images.>
+As part of the class _Object Recognition and Computer Vision_, given by Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic, at ENS Paris Saclay, I participated in the "Bird image classification competition" on Kaggle, which involves building a neural network to recognize different breeds of birds from images.

-[comment]: < To improve the performance of my model, I pursued three main strategies: improving and augmenting the dataset, using transfer learning with models trained on the ImageNet database, and modifying various parameters.
+To improve the performance of my model, I pursued three main strategies: improving and augmenting the dataset, using transfer learning with models trained on the ImageNet database, and modifying various parameters.
 These strategies included applying a set of data transformation techniques, such as a random horizontal flip, random rotation, and random affine transformation, as well as a ColorJitter to change the brightness and saturation of the images and a random crop transformation to remove part of the image.
-I also used a Mask-RCNN to detect birds in the images and crop them around the bird box.>
+I also used a Mask-RCNN to detect birds in the images and crop them around the bird box.

-[comment]: < In terms of transfer learning, I tried different models trained on the ImageNet database, including ResNet50, ResNet101, and ResNet152.
+In terms of transfer learning, I tried different models trained on the ImageNet database, including ResNet50, ResNet101, and ResNet152.
 The ResNet50 model was found to be the best solution, and I modified the parameters of the model such that they were frozen for the first 10 epochs and unfrozen for the last 10.
-I also used the Adam optimizer to improve the performance of the network.>
+I also used the Adam optimizer to improve the performance of the network.

-[comment]: < Finally, I modified various parameters to improve the model, including the learning rate (set to 1E-4), the image size (set to 128), and the number of epochs (set to 20).
-I also implemented an early stop to prevent overfitting, causing the iterations to stop after 4 non-progressive iterations.>
+Finally, I modified various parameters to improve the model, including the learning rate (set to 1E-4), the image size (set to 128), and the number of epochs (set to 20).
+I also implemented an early stop to prevent overfitting, causing the iterations to stop after 4 non-progressive iterations.

-[comment]: < Overall, these efforts helped me to build an efficient model for classifying the images into 20 different bird breeds.
-The results of these changes are summarized in the following table : >
+Overall, these efforts helped me to build an efficient model for classifying the images into 20 different bird breeds.
+The results of these changes are summarized in the following table :

-{::comment}
 | Modification | Avg Loss| Accuracy  |
 | -------- | ------ | -----|
 | Initial Net model | 0.0579 | 8/103 |